Suitland High School: History

 Suitland High (formerly Suitland Senior High) is the first high school in the Suitland area.
 The school's doors officially opened on November 15, 1951.
 The dedication ceremony, presided over by John W. McNamara, featured Principal Thomas Warthen accepting the dedication on behalf of the students and faculty.

 In 1978, Walter R. Battle became principal of Suitland Senior High School.
 Initially serving students in grades 10th through 12th, the school underwent a restructuring in 1981, incorporating 9th-grade students and removing the "senior" designation from its name.
 Dr. Joe Hairston played a significant role in the school's transformation as a magnet school in 1987 and served as the principal until the mid-1990s.

 On January 20, 1988, President Ronald Reagan delivered a notable speech at Suitland High, using the occasion to announce $115 million nationwide in magnet school funding.
 The selection of Suitland High School as the site for the president's address was influenced by several factors.
 Despite facing persistent challenges, the school's status as a fruitful magnet school played a crucial role in its selection.

 In 2009, Sheryll Cashin highlighted Suitland High School, along with several other predominantly black and middle-class public high schools in Prince George's County, as underperforming institutions.
 She noted in The Failures of Integration: How Race and Class are Undermining the American Dream that less than half of the seniors from these schools had enrolled in four-year colleges in recent years, reflecting a concerning trend.

 Commencing with the 2016–2017 school year, students who were previously enrolled at the now-closed Forestville High School were redirected to Suitland.

+In 2022, Suitland High School was one of the four schools in PGCPS that faced bomb threats.

 As of September 2022, Suitland High School had an estimated student enrollment of approximately 1,834 students across grades 9–12.
 A new multimillion dollar campus is expected to open in 2026.

 The school adheres to a mandatory uniform policy.